Pacatro/mininn/README.md

 ### Custom layers

-All the layers that are in the network needs to implement the `Layer` trait, so is possible for users to create their own custom layers.
+All layers in the network are required to implement the `Layer` trait.
+This ensures that users can define their own custom layers while maintaining compatibility with the framework.

-The only rule is that all the layers must implements the following traits (instead of the `Layer` trait):
+To fulfill this requirement, every layer must also implement the following traits in addition to `Layer`:

-- `Debug`: From std crate.
+- `Debug`: For inspecting print layers information.
+- `Clone`: To enable copying of layer instances.
-- `Serialize` and `Deserialize`: From [`serde`](https://crates.io/crates/serde) crate.
+- `Serialize` and `Deserialize`: For seamless serialization and deserialization, typically using [`serde`](https://crates.io/crates/serde).

 Here is a little example about how to create custom layers: